Dawoud Rajiha

-Dawoud Abdallah Rajiha (داود راجحة; 1947 – 18 July 2012), forename sometimes transliterated Dawood or Daoud, surname sometimes transliterated Rajha, was the Syrian minister of defense from 2011 to July 2012 when he was assassinated along with other senior military officers by armed opposition forces during the country's Civil War.
+Dawoud Abdallah Rajiha (داود راجحة; 1947 – 18 July 2012) was a Syrian military officer who served as the Minister of Defense of Syria from August 2011 to July 2012 when he was assassinated along with other senior government officials and military officers in a bombing claimed by Syrian rebel forces during the country's Civil War.
 From 2009 to 2011, Rajiha served as chief of staff of the Syrian Army.

 Early life

 Rajiha, a Greek Orthodox Arab Christian, was born in Damascus in 1947.
 A specialist in artillery, he graduated from Syria's military academy in 1967.

 Military education

 Dawoud Abdallah Rajiha attended different courses and a higher military education: